bevyengine/bevy-website/content/learn/book/development-practices/testing.md

 ## Integration Tests

-Integration tests are used to ensure that all of the parts of your project fit together and produce a desired end result.
+Integration tests are used to ensure that all parts of your project fit together and produce a desired end result.

 In Rust, integration tests are conventionally written by creating a `.rs` file with `#[test]` functions inside of your project's `tests` folder.
 Unlike unit tests, these tests can only access your crate's public API.